 Firearms

-A hunter in camo aims a shotgun, using sights on shotgun firearms concept.
+A hunter aims a shotgun, using sights on shotgun firearms concept.

-Here's what you need to know about using the sights on shotgun firearms!
+Here's what you need to know about the types of shotgun sights and how to use them on shotgun firearms!

 There are several types of shotgun sights, each with advantages and preferred hunting scenarios.